apache/couchdb/share/doc/src/query-servers.rst

 .. function:: require(path)

-   Loads CommonJS module by specified `path`.
-Path shouldn't starts with slash.
+   Loads CommonJS module by a specified `path`.
+The path should not start with a slash.

-   :param path: CommonJS module path started from design document root.
+   :param path: A CommonJS module path started from design document root
-   :return: Exported statements.
+   :return: Exported statements

 .. function:: send(chunk)